• Skip to primary navigation

 Ingredients

-• 1 lb Italian sausage sweet or hot
+• 1 lb Italian sausage chopped or broken up

 • 4 cups chicken broth